dsvellal/IWillCode202x/TopicsToDiscuss.md

 # Topics to discuss

-* Methods in classes
-* Cross-class and cross-method communication
 * Quality at desk
 * List of tools that we can use regularly (Cerberus, QAD, TICS, JSCPD, FunctionDefExtractor, UnitTestAnalytics, Sonarlint, etc.)